avalon-lang/avaloni/docs/source/reference/variables.rst

         destination = 0q0

-The identation is not necessary in the second example but it helps with readability.
+The indentation is not necessary in the second example but it helps with readability.

 Meaning of the declarator on reference variables
 ------------------------------------------------